openssl/openssl/SUPPORT.md

 ### Open an Issue

-If you wish to report a bug, please open an [issue][github-issues] on GitHub and include the following information:
+If you wish to report a bug, please open an [issue](../../issues/new/choose) on GitHub and include the following information:

 - OpenSSL version: output of `openssl version -a`